sharikjavid/kotto/README.md

 asking it for data and returning it data.
 So the model is unable to have side effects that you didn't expose through the content of your own code.

-Another backstop is that *only* methods that are explicitly tagged with the [@use annotation](#use) are exposed to the LLM.
-Therefore only those methods are known to the model.
+Another backstop is that *only* methods that are explicitly tagged with the [@use](#building-agents) annotation are exposed to the
+LLM.
+Therefore, only those methods are known to the model.
 Even the method's body is hidden from the model!
 So it only knows of the public interface: the method name, its documentation, the method's arguments, the type declarations of those arguments, etc. Basically it knows what you would otherwise know reading through a documentation page.